KPZ fluctuations in the planar stochastic heat equation: Exponential moments off a small set for planar Brownian motion

 \begin{proposition} Let $B, B'$ be two independent standard planar Brownian motions with drift $(0,N)$ started at some arbitrary $z,z'\in\mathbb R^2$ on the time interval $[0,1]$.
 There is a $c<\infty$ such that for all $N,r \ge 1$, and $0\le \gamma\le \tfrac{\pi}{8r}$,

-\end{proposition} \begin{proof} Consider overlapping time intervals On $A_r$, the restrictions $B_{I_j}$ and $B'_{I_{i}}$ of the paths to those intervals can intersect only when $|i-j|\le 1$.
+where $A_r\times A_r$ is defined in (\ref{e:times-notation}). \end{proposition} \begin{proof} Consider overlapping time intervals On $A_r$, the restrictions $B_{I_j}$ and $B'_{I_{i}}$ of the paths to those intervals can intersect only when $|i-j|\le 1$.
 Even if $j=i+1$, the intersection can only happen at a time in $J_j$.
-This implies that on $A_r$,
+This implies that on $A_r\times A_r$,

 where $k= \lceil N /r\rceil $.
 Let $\gamma'=2 N \gamma$, so that by assumption $\gamma' r/N\le \pi/4$.
 Let $Y_j$ denote the first coordinate of $B_{jr/N}-B'_{jr/N}$.
-By Lemma \ref{l:drifted},
+By Lemma \ref{l:drifted2},

 so the process

 is a supermartingale.
 By Cauchy-Schwarz,

 where the last inequality uses $EM_k\le 1$ and Lemma \ref{l:local-sum}.
 The same bound holds for $\alpha_2$, and we conclude by Cauchy-Schwarz. \end{proof}